 When a single actor commits all the elements of infringement, that actor is liable for direct infringement under § 271(a).
 Direct infringement is a strict liability tort; there is no requirement that the infringer intend to infringe.
 The induced infringement provision of § 271(b) provides: "[w]hoever actively induces infringement of a patent shall be liable as an infringer."[4]
 When an actor intentionally induces another to commit all the elements of infringement, alone or vicariously, the first actor is liable for induced infringement under § 271(b).
-As a predicate to establishing induced infringement under § 271(a).
+As a predicate to establishing induced infringement under § 271(b), there must also be an act of direct infringement under § 271(a).